codegen-sh/codegen-cli/README.md

 ~$: codegen create my-codemod-name --description "delete all my unused functions"
 ```

+This will create a new codemod in the folder `codegen-sh/codemod/my-codemod-name/run.py`

-When passed the `--description` argument, a Codegen expert AI will generate your first draft.
+When passed the `--description` argument, a Codegen expert AI will generate this first draft.
 Therefore, it's helpful to provide as much info as possible.

 4. Run your codemod:

+Execute this codemod and view output with `codegen run`:

 ```
-~$: codegen run
+~$: codegen run --apply-local
 ```

+`--apply-local` will apply the changes to your current local filesystem.

 ## Available Commands